daedalus812/CaramellaBeachClubGUI_LabSisInf/README.md

 ## Usage 🚀

 You can use it by modifying its code and adapting it to your database.
 This program is designed to interface with a database for which you have access credentials.
 As can be seen from the code, the program connects to a PostgreSQL database with various credentials.
-To use it with your own database, simply change the URL, USERNAME, and PASSWORD with your own data.
+To use it with your own database, change the URL, USERNAME, and PASSWORD and the other stuffs with your own data

 I highly recommend using IntelliJ IDEA for configuring this program.